 What is “open data” for purposes of Data.gov federation?

 Open data for the purposes of Data.gov federation is US government data that is public, accessible, described, reusable, complete, timely, and managed post-release.
 Read more about these principles on Project Open Data.

 What entities are eligible for federation on Data.gov?

 Non-federal governments (state, local, tribal) can federate to the Data.gov catalog by meeting the requirements discussed in the Non-federal format section.
-The Data.gov catalog does contain some datasets from non-government sources (some international organizations, academic institutions) under the authorities of the FGDC or when a federal agency has included the non-government data as its own dataset for Information Quality Act purposes.
+The Data.gov catalog does contain metadata for some datasets produced by non-government sources (some international organizations, academic institutions) under the authorities of the FGDC or when a federal agency has included the non-government data as its own dataset for Information Quality Act purposes.

-To have your government’s open data federated on to Data.gov, governments must: 1.
-Organize your open data for the Data.gov Pipeline by compiling with format and standardized metadata requirements, and 2.
-Coordinate with Data.gov to turn on the Pipeline for automatic daily updates.
-Read more about step above.
+To have your government’s open data federated onto Data.gov, you must: 1.
+Organize your open data for the Data.gov Pipeline by complying with format and standardized metadata requirements, and 2.
+Coordinate with Data.gov to establish a harvest point for automatic daily updates.

 Does my government entity need to have an existing open data catalog to be added to Data.gov?

 Data.gov is agnostic about whether you have to have an open data catalog of any type to be included on to Data.gov.
 You simply need to have the metadata of your open data sets organized in a centralized /data.json file in accordance with the required specifications.